Megho-git/stock-return-ensemble/readme.md

 <p>
 This project does not provide financial advice.<br>
-All outputs are for learning and research only.<br>
+All outputs are for learning and research only.<br><br>
-Reproducibility: Data and trained models are not included.
-Please download the dataset from Kaggle and run training scripts.
+<strong>Reproducibility</strong>: Data and trained models are not included.
+Kindly download the dataset from Kaggle and run training scripts.
 </p>